f18m/malloc-tag/README.md

 # malloc-tag

+A lighweight, intrusive memory profiler that allows to categorize memory allocation inside C/C++ projects, for Linux systems.
-A small library to add a tag / category to each memory allocation inside C/C++ projects
+In practice this project provides a small dynamic library (.so) to add a tag / category to each memory allocation inside C/C++ projects.
+This library provides a "malloc interposer" that allows for minimal-overhead memory profiling.

 # High-Level Design Criteria